msimonin/snoozeweb/README.md

 ## (mini) Web gui for snooze

-If you are a g5k user just launch : `BOOTSTRAP=yourbootstrapnode ruby g5k.rb`
+### For Grid'5000 user

-It assumes that ENV['USER'] is set to the same login as the one used in g5k frontends.
+Assuming that `ENV['USER']` is set to the same login as the one used on G5K frontends, you can launch :

+`BOOTSTRAP=yourbootstrapnode ruby g5k.rb`

+It will set up tunneled connections to the bootstrap node.

+### Otherwise

+If your nodes are on the same network as the snoozeweb service you can launch :

+`ruby run.rb`